zchee/golang-wiki/Modules.md

 ### Is 'go.sum' a lock file?
 Why does 'go.sum' include information for module versions I am no longer using?

 No, `go.sum` is not a lock file.
+The `go.mod` files in a build provide enough information for 100% reproducible builds.

 For validation purposes, `go.sum` contains the expected cryptographic checksums of the content of specific module versions.
 See the [FAQ below](https://github.com/golang/go/wiki/Modules#should-i-commit-my-gosum-file-as-well-as-my-gomod-file) for more details on `go.sum` (including why you typically should check in `go.sum`) as well as the ["Module downloading and verification"](https://tip.golang.org/cmd/go/#hdr-Module_downloading_and_verification) section in the tip documentation.

 In part because `go.sum` is not a lock file, it retains cryptographic checksums for module versions even after you stop using a module or particular module version.
 This allows validation of the checksums if you later resume using something, which provides additional safety.